dugudugu/Paradise-in-Curacao/README.md

 * Add intersection observer to the webpage to improve loading speed
 * Reduce image size to lower the ammount op dat usage and improve loading speed
 * Add an event to change opacity of the scrollbar when scrolling on mobile devices
+* Add an event in the JavaScript so that the markers only shown when you click on a restaurant

 ## List of technologies used